 Selection and Management of Vendors

-Cato works on many different therapeutic technologies and indications.
+Cato Research works on many different therapeutic technologies and indications.
 Each project has specific requirements that are often best served using a specific laboratory or service provider.
 Cato does not have our own laboratories and therefore has complete flexibility in the selection of the best possible capabilities in each case.
 Over the years, Cato has built relationships with many providers and have come to understand the strengths and weaknesses of each.
-As a major client of many leading vendors, Cato also has leverage in receiving priority attention and competitive pricing on behalf of our clients.
-Cato has qualified experts that manage all aspects of preclinical development, these experts are supported by the input of regulatory teams who provide guidance on the basic nonclinical needs for any specific regulatory goal.
+As a major client of many leading vendors, Cato Research also has leverage in receiving priority attention and competitive pricing on behalf of our clients.
+CATO has qualified experts that manage all aspects of preclinical development, these experts are supported by the input of regulatory teams who provide guidance on the basic nonclinical needs for any specific regulatory goal.

 Integrated regulatory, clinical, and nonclinical expertise are rarely available from one organization.
-Cato offers all according to your needs.
+Cato Research offers all according to your needs.

 Project management is the discipline that integrates all aspects of a project’s operation to achieve efficient and effective execution from beginning to end.

 With diverse capabilities and services spanning all aspects of manufacturing, nonclinical and clinical development, regulatory strategies and submissions, covering geographical operations that range from local, through regional to international, crossing all phases of development, Cato Research has experience in integrating and managing extremely complex initiatives and programs with an impressive track record for delivery.
-We can accommodate clients with program management needs covering all facets of a development pipeline, and provide project management support for both specific internal resourcing gaps or outsourced projects as they arise.
+We can accommodate clients with program management needs covering all facets of a development pipeline, and can provide project management support for both specific internal resourcing gaps or outsourced projects as they arise.
 Our project teams work closely with each client and all partners in customizing the project plan to rapidly and flexibly meet the needs and requirements for the client’s program and collaboratively manage risks and develop innovative solutions toward a successful outcome.

 Introduction of quality processes and procedures early during development saves time and money, facilitating an efficient and successful development program with minimal delays.

-Cato Research (CATO) believes that audits are a vital part of every development program.
-Experienced auditors conduct on-site visits, perform electronic quality reviews of documents, and train or re-train your personnel, as needed.
+Cato Research believes that audits are a vital part of every development program.
+Experienced auditors conduct on-site visits, perform electronic quality reviews of documents, and train or retrain your personnel, as needed.
 Our auditors can identify problems and offer advice for timely corrective actions during any phase of the development process, thus avoiding costly delays and other setbacks.
 We are very flexible and will tailor our services to address your requirements and expectations.

 Nonclinical studies (both preclinical and concurrent with clinical trials) that demonstrate safety during various stages of clinical development often are contracted to commercial or university laboratories.
-These regulated safety studies are to be performed in compliance with GLP regulations, which assure the quality and integrity of the safety data, as stipulated in ICH and country-specific guidelines.
-CATO's GLP auditors are trained to monitor nonclinical study sites before, during and at the end of nonclinical testing.
+These regulated safety studies are to be performed in compliance with GLP regulations, which ensure the quality and integrity of the safety data, as stipulated in ICH and country-specific guidelines.
+CATO's GLP auditors are trained to monitor nonclinical study sites before, during, and at the end of nonclinical testing.
 Our monitoring procedures assure sponsors that safety studies are being conducted appropriately and will withstand regulatory scrutiny.

 CATO has experienced quality assurance auditors who perform thorough site audits to ensure all aspects of appropriate regulatory guidance are met.
 Before the audit, audit team members discuss the purpose of the audit and any specific areas of interest or concern with the sponsor.
-Our auditors prepare an audit plan or agenda, review study protocols, if appropriate, generate necessary document checklists, send a confirmation letter to the site, and prepare an audit certificate.
+Our auditors prepare an audit plan or agenda, review study protocols (if appropriate), generate necessary document checklists, send a confirmation letter to the site, and prepare an audit certificate.

-During the audit, which may include multiple days on site, the auditors conduct an introductory meeting to discuss expectations, and a debriefing meeting to discuss findings.
-While on site, auditors document all activities performed, discussing the findings and attempts to resolve them during the site visit.
+During the audit, which may include multiple days on-site, the auditors conduct an introductory meeting to discuss expectations, and a debriefing meeting to discuss findings.
+While on-site, auditors document all activities performed, discussing the findings and attempts to resolve them during the site visit.